TheSpiralWizard/WICSHackingGame/README.md

 We followed his tutorial to understand and recreate the TETRIS game using Pygame, then added aesthetic and quality of life changes to make the game a smoother experience and allow you to travel the world as you clear the lines of each level!
 Hope you have fun!

-Submitted for UVA's Women in Computer Science Hack The Map Hackathon
+Submitted for UVA's Women in Computing Sciences Hack The Map Hackathon